kfrank/volunteer-coordinator-playbook/README.md

 ## Replacing Images

-The Playbook comes with default images created using [Open Peeps ](https://www.openpeeps.com/).
+The Playbook comes with default images created using [Open Peeps](https://www.openpeeps.com/).
 You can opt to replace these with your own images or illustrations.

 ### Logo